-This webinar is brought to you by the Dietitians Australia Food and Environment Interest Group (2023).
+This webinar is brought to you by the Dietitians Australia Education Centre as part of NAIDOC Week (2023).

 This webinar is worth 1 CPD hour.
-CPD logs will be update automatically in the days following the event.
+Member CPD logs will be updated automatically in the days following the live event.

-Webinar access details will be sent out via email on 30 March 2023.
-The webinar recording will be emailed to registrants within 1-3 business days of the live event.
+Webinar access details will be sent on 3 July 2023.
+Webinar recording will be sent to all registrants within 1-3 business days of the live event.

 Dietitians Australia members: $0 | Non-members: $35